HeidiBT1/heidithiemann.github.io/_pages/spacecareers.md

 ---
 That's fantastic!
 Working in the space sector is one of the best things I've done so far.

 I get a lot of emails asking "how do I get a career in space?", "where can I do space work experience?", "what do I need to study to work in the space sector?"
 Unfortunately, I don't have time to answer everyone individually.

 Luckily, my friends and I built and ran a website that will answer (nearly) all your questions... _[SpaceCareers.uk](www.SpaceCareers.uk)_.

-_[SpaceCareers.uk](https://spacecareers.uk/)_ has everything you need to know on it.
-It's got a whole load of current jobs, events, and competitions, and a huge bank of 30 job profiles, 40 advice articles, and 75 interviews.
+_[SpaceCareers.uk](https://spacecareers.uk/)_ has a whole load of current jobs, events, and competitions, and a huge bank of 30 job profiles, 40 advice articles, and 75 interviews.
 There's probably more since I last checked.

 Do you have any Devon and Cornwall-specific advice?
 ==